gekware/minecraft-server-hibernation/README.md

 -----
 ### INSTRUCTIONS:
-1. Install your desired minecraft server
+1. Install the Minecraft server you want
-2. Edit the parameters in config file as needed (*check definitions*):
+2. Edit the parameters in the configuration file as needed (*check definitions*):
     - Folder
     - FileName
     - StartServerParam